Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: quantum case

-where the first sum runs over all box diagrams obtained from $\boxplus$ by moving a symbol from row $i+1$ to the box above, the second sum over those where a symbol in row $i$ is moved to the box immediately below and the third sum over those where a symbol in the first row is flipped.
+for $1-r\leq i\leq r-1$, where the first sum runs over all box diagrams obtained from $\boxplus$ by moving a symbol from row $i+1$ to the one directly above, the second sum over those where a symbol in row $i$ is moved to the box directly below and the third sum over those where a symbol in the first row is swapped from $-$ to $=$ or vice versa, and the exponents are given below. \end{prop}